sagemathinc/cocalc/src/dev/docker/README.md

 You can watch the logs:

     $ docker logs smc -f

+### SSH port forwarding

 If you're running this docker image on a remote server and want to use ssh port forwarding to connect, type

     ssh -L 8080:localhost:80 username@remote_server

+then open your web browser to http://localhost:8080

+If you don't want `remote_server` to listen on port 80, you could instead create the container via

+    docker run --name=smc -d -v ~/smc:/projects -p  127.0.0.1:8080:80 sagemathinc/sagemathcloud

+where 8080 is some port on your remote machine.
+After doing that, the **only way** to access your SMC server is to type the following on your personal computer

+    ssh -L 8080:localhost:8080 username@remote_server

 then open your web browser to http://localhost:8080

 ### Make all users admins